samerfouad/DevOps-Toolchains/README.md

-# Create your own custom DevOps toolchain to go from your source code to a running application in a minutes.
+# Create your own custom DevOps toolchain to go from source code into running application in a minutes.

 Practive DevOps using **IBM Cloud Continous Delivery Service**, In this tutorial we will **Build** and **Deploy** cloud foundry applications to IBM Cloud using its DevOps service.